aeternity/csv-generator/README.md

 To setup the database and calculate the token distribution,, follow the described steps:

-## 1. Setup Postgres

-To make sure you have a database that is able to handle large numbers correctly, setup postgres locally.
-Generate all tables after setting up postgres using `npm run clean`.

-## 2. Configure Environment
+## 1. Configure Environment

 You will need to supply an Etherscan.io API Key to run the project.
 Either using an environment-variable named `ETHERSCAN_API_TOKEN` or by creating a `.env` file.
 You can use the supplied `.env.default` as a template.
 The file also allows you to configure your postgres parameters for your system.

+## 2. Setup Docker
+* Install docker and docker-compose
+* Run `docker-compose build`
+* Run `docker-compose up -d pgsql`
+* Run `docker-compose run --rm csv-generator bash`

+Generate all tables after setting up postgres using `npm run clean`.

 ## 3. Sync Data

 Then simply use `npm run sync`.
 This will automatically fetch all necessary poloniex currency data and ETH/BTC transactions.

 ## 4. Export CSV-Data